taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

 jobs:
   - name: get-step
     plan:
-      # there will be a volume named "concourse-examples"
+      # there will be an artifact named
-      # available in the job plan
+      # "concourse-examples" available in the job plan
       - get: concourse-examples
       - task: take-one-ouput
         config: